-The Charity Commission has published an Examples Table5 which may help you to decide whether a safeguarding incident is a Serious Incident that must be reported to the Charity Commission.
-If you are unsure whether or not a safeguarding incident should be reported to the Charity Commission, you should seek legal advice.
+- The Charity Commission has published an Examples Table at RSI guidance what to do if something goes wrong Examples table deciding what to report.pdf (publishing.service.gov.uk) which may help you to decide whether a safeguarding incident is a Serious Incident that must be reported to the Charity Commission. - You can seek advice from your Diocesan Safeguarding Adviser7. - The Chapter can seek legal advice.